labd/terraform-provider-commercetools/docs/resource_api_client.md

 # API Client

 Create a new API client.
+Note that Commercetools might return slightly different scopes, resulting in a new API client being created everytime Terraform is run.
+In this case, fix your scopes accordingly to match what is returned by Commercetools.

 Also see the [API client HTTP API documentation](https://docs.commercetools.com//http-api-projects-api-clients).